package-operator/package-operator.github.io/content/en/docs/guides/packaging-an-operator.md

 ```

 ## Next Steps
-See the [Installing Packages page](installing-packages.md) to see how to install packages using Package Operator.
+See the [Installing Packages page](installing-packages.md) to see how to deploy packages using Package Operator.